Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Preserving policy neighborhoods improves continual transfer

 \section{Preserving policy neighborhoods improves continual transfer}

 We first test whether preserving policy neighborhoods yields better continual transfer than preserving a single evolving model.
 To evaluate transfer and forgetting, we report the \textbf{Standardized Time-To-Threshold (TTT)}, which measures recoverability by the number of environment steps required to reach a competence target performance level $\tau_T$ upon task revisit.
 For each task, this target $\tau_T$ is set to $0.9$ times the mean best success rate (SR) achieved by task-specific \textsc{Scratch}, ensuring a rigorous ``baseline-to-beat'' standard.
 Alongside TTT, we provide a diagnostic for \textbf{Backward Transfer (BWT)} to address where a model that fails to learn a task cannot technically forget it.
 This diagnostic decomposes retention into three additional metrics: (i) \textbf{Coverage}, the fraction of tasks that reached $\tau_T$ during initial training; (ii) \textbf{normalized BWT (nBWT)}, measuring the relative performance drop exclusively on previously learned tasks ($\mathrm{SR}(T)\ge\tau_T$) to isolate true forgetting from non-learning; and (iii) \textbf{Threshold Retention (TR)}, the fraction of tasks remaining above $\tau_T$ at the end of the sequence.
-Together, these diagnostics clarify whether performance is due to a failure to acquire knowledge, a failure to retain it, or an improved capacity for rapid recovery (see App.~\ref{app:metrics_transfer}).
+Together, these diagnostics are not intended to identify a unique mechanistic cause of plasticity loss inside one network.
+Instead they clarify whether performance is due to a failure to acquire knowledge, a failure to retain it, or an improved capacity for rapid recovery (see App.~\ref{app:metrics_transfer}).

 We compare \textsc{TeLAPA} against a diverse set of baselines, each representing a different form of single-model preservation or transfer: (i) \textbf{Scratch:} train each task independently from random initialization; (ii) \textbf{Scratch-Reuse:} train from scratch the first time a task is seen, store the resulting task-specific policy, and reuse only that policy when the same task reappears; (iii) \textbf{Finetune:} continue training a single PPO instance across the task sequence; (iv) \textbf{Finetune-Reset:} initialize each new task from the immediately previous task's parameters, but reset optimizer state and rollout state; (v) \textbf{EWC}: transfer-style initialization with diagonal-Fisher regularization \citep{kirkpatrick2017overcoming}; and (vi) \textbf{L2Init}: transfer-style initialization with an initialization-preserving penalty \citep{kumar2023maintaining}; (vii) \textbf{DFF}: replaces the standard ReLU with Deep Fourier Features to improve plasticity and sustain learning \citep{lewandowskiplastic}; (viii) \textbf{Shrink-and-Perturb}: transfer-style initialization where, at each task boundary, the previous task's parameters are shrunk and then perturbed with small random noise before training on the next task \citep{ash2020warm}; and (ix) \textbf{TeLAPA-Static:} an ablated version of our method that uses the same shared latent space but keeps the embedder fixed and disables the online re-embedding procedure.